matt-rouse0110/product-roadmap-display/README.md

 ##For developers
 This tool is written in python and makes primary uses of tkinter, python-pptx and requests modules.

-For publishing purposes, a version of the code will be frozen and an executable produced via pyinstaller (refer to the ./dataparser.spec file)
+For publishing purposes, a version of the code will be frozen and an executable produced via pyinstaller (refer to the [Spec file](./dataparser.spec) file)

 Please reach out for any further guidance needed.